vinceumo/todo/tutorial.md

 Now let's dive in our HTML.

-First, we need to open the sidebar with the **createNewTodo** render.
+We need to open the sidebar with the **createNewTodo** form.

 ```html
 <button class="is-add" v-on:click="openSidebar('createNewTodo')">New Todo</button>
 ```

-As we did before we are going to bind our inputs using `v-model` and use the `addNewTodo` method to push our new values.
+As we did before, we will bind our inputs using `v-model` and use the `addNewTodo` method to push our new values.

 ```html
 <form v-if="sidebarContentToShow === 'createNewTodo'">